arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 ## Granting Privileges

-In order to grant privileges to a user, you can assign on of three access levels to the three categories.
+In order to grant privileges to a user, you can assign one of three access levels to the categories.

 For server level category privileges, an user needs the following access level to gain a privilege.
 The access levels are *Administrate*, *Access* and